aryelgois/Medools/README.md

   - `password`
   - `database_type` It needs the corresponding PHP_PDO extension

-- `databases`: Lists Databases referenced in the models classes.
+- `databases`: List of Databases referenced in the models classes.
 Each item is an array that contains:
   - `server` Server key from the previous list.
 If omitted, `default` is used
   - `database_name`